Azure/azure-cosmos-dotnet-v3/docs/PerPartitionAutomaticFailoverDesign.md

 ## Scope

-The scope of the per partition automatic failover design document is applicable for the Cosmos .NET SDK configured for both `Gateway` and `Direct` mode.
+The scope of the per partition automatic failover design document is applicable for the Cosmos .NET SDK configured only for `Direct` mode at the moment.

 ## Background